kahlan/docs/integration.md

 ### Atom

 You can now develop your kahlan tests in Atom with autocompletion thanks to [atom-kahlan](https://github.com/elephantly/atom-kahlan).
 Just go in your favorite editor's settings and install the package.
-Enjoy :)

 ### Phalcon